dgarnitz/vectorflow/README.md

 # Introduction

 VectorFlow is an open source, high throughput, fault tolerant vector embedding pipeline.
 With a simple API request, you can send raw data that will be embedded and stored in any vector database or returned back to you.
+VectorFlow is multi-modal and can ingest both textual and image data.

 This current version is an MVP and should not be used in production yet.
-Right now the system only supports uploading single TXT or PODF files at a time, up to 25 MB.
+Right now the system only supports uploading single files at a time, up to 25 MB.
+For text-based files, it supports TXT, PDF and .DOCX.
+For image files, it support JPG, JPEG, and PNG.

 # Run it Locally

 ## Docker-Compose

 The best way to run VectorFlow is via `docker compose`.
+If you are running this on Mac, please grant Docker permissions to read from your Documents folder [as instructed here](https://stackoverflow.com/questions/58482352/operation-not-permitted-from-docker-container-logged-as-root).
+If this fails, remove the `volume` section from the `docker-compose.yml`.

 ### 1) Set Environment Variables